-Try to time the visit with feeding time for an extra bonus!
+Try to time your visit at feeding time for an extra bonus!

 The Tropic Zone

-Animals: green sea turtle, black-tip reef sharks, clownfish, corals, sea anemones, tropical butterflies, and various other tropical fish.
+Animals: green sea turtles, black-tip reef sharks, clownfish, corals, sea anemones, tropical butterflies, and various other tropical fish.

 This indoor exhibit focuses on warm-water species from all around the world within a giant Indo-Pacific Reef.

-The multimedia screens and interpretive programs in The Tropic Zone are probably the best in the whole place.
+The multimedia screens and interpretive programs in The Tropic Zone are probably the best in the whole facility.

 Graham Amazon Gallery

 Animals: green anaconda, emerald tree boa, goeldis monkeys, red-footed tortoise, yacare cayman, and various freshwater fish.

 The Amazon Rainforest is home to over 3,000 freshwater fish species.
 That’s more than ten times as many as the entire country of Canada!